freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/links-and-images-question-a.md

 To get some practice using links and images throughout this lesson you need an HTML project to work with.

-- Create a new directory named odin-links-and-images.
+- Create a new directory named `odin-links-and-images`.

 - Within that directory, create a new file named index.html.